fuzzyjulz/gabba-gmp/Readme.md

 ```

-Or if you want to get really fancy you can update the parameters for the page view only..
+Or if you want to get really fancy you can update the parameters for this page view only...
 ```ruby
 gabba.page_view(request, "Page Title", document_path: "/manually/fiddled/url")